Frequently Asked Questions

 - Our installation procedure is both quick and low cost due to our patented locking mechanism.

-What kind of modules are supported?
+What kind of modules can be used?

 How is rainwater handled?